 More

-External, or lateral epicondylitis, is a painful condition of the elbow caused by overuse of the front arm in extension.
-This causes inflammation of the tendons that join these muscles at the head of the radius.
-This epicondylitis develops pain around the head of the radius, limiting the extension and supination of the arm.
+Medial epicondylitis (golfer's elbow) is a painful inflammation of the elbow caused by overuse of the forearm in the flexion movement.
+This overuse causes inflammation of the tendons that connect the forearm muscles to the inside of the elbow.
+The pain develops on the medial surface of the elbow, which limits its flexion and pronation.

 Covid